-- Have a barrier treatment performed on your yard.
-Your [INSERT BRAND] Specialist can recommend the best frequency for your area.
+- Have a barrier treatment performed in your yard.
+Your Western Specialist can recommend the best frequency for your area.

 Bees, wasps, and hornets can all swoop in and ruin summer outdoors.
 Stinging pests can be attracted to foods and sweet, sticky food residues.
 Some people can have life-threatening allergic reactions when stung, so it’s always a good idea to assume that stinging pests can be dangerous.

 - If someone in your family is allergic to stings, keep prescribed medication on hand in a location where appropriate family members know how to access and use it.